 First, our elected leaders need to know we are watching and they need real stories from real New Mexicans they can share when they take to the floor for these debates.

-Stand up for New Mexico and say “I won’t pay more for health care so the rich can pay less.”You reached the view limit for this month.
+Stand up for New Mexico and say “I won’t pay more for health care so the rich can pay less.”Http iframes are not shown in https pages in many major browsers.
+Please read this post for details.